 Some bird species, like ospreys, golden eagles, seagulls, and herons, eat fish and digest their bones.

-They have 2 stomachs called the proventriculus and the ventriculus.
+They have two stomachs called the proventriculus and the ventriculus.
 The proventriculus exposes food to gastric enzymes, while the ventriculus deals with difficult-to-digest items (like animal bones).

 The flesh on fish bones is harder for parrots to remove.
-Cooked or uncooked fish bones are a significant choking hazard, and the sharp, pointy bones may cause internal injury.
+Cooked or uncooked fish bones represent a choking hazard, and the sharp, pointy bones may cause internal injury.

 A collagen and gelatin-rich “soup” is derived from simmering meaty joints in water.
 If you go to a local butcher’s shop, they’ll likely keep bones (you can ask for) for their pet-owning customers.

-The following bones can be used to make bone broth for pet parrots:
+The following bones can be used to make bone broth:

 - Pork.